fergalquinn77/ci-project4-fq-linkbuilder/README.md

 ![Home Page Instructions](docs/images/features/homepage-instructions.jpg)

 #### ***Register Page***
 The sign-up page is simple with a color scheme in keeping with the rest of the site.
+It includes a cancel button in case the user does not wish to proceed.
+It uses the in-built django validation with an additional requirement of email address.

 ![Register Page](docs/images/features/sign-up-page.jpg)